 - Entrance: ₩8,000-11,000 for a drink (required)

-Chow down at one of the best restaurants in Hongdae
+Chow down on street food or at one of the best restaurants in Hongdae

-With the massive population of hungry university students, it shouldn’t be much of a surprise that Hongdae is one of the best places to eat in Seoul.
+And with its massive population of hungry university students, it shouldn’t surprise you that Hongdae is one of the best places to eat in Seoul.

 Recommended Seoul tours: Hongdae and beyond